AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-events-messages/01-event-grid-events-to-endpoint.md

 ### Task 2: Create a message endpoint

-Before subscribing to the custom topic, we need to create the endpoint for the event message.
-Typically, the endpoint takes actions based on the event data.
-The following script uses a prebuilt web app that displays the event messages.
-The deployed solution includes an App Service plan, an App Service web app, and source code from GitHub.
+In this task, you will deploy a message endpoint using a prebuilt web app that will receive and display events sent to your Event Grid topic.

 1. Run the following commands to create a message endpoint.
 The **echo** command will display the site URL for the endpoint.